TheArturthur/CoppermindScraper/Cosmere/Stormfather.md

 Certain places are immune to the Stormfather's visions, preventing him from accessing them.
 This included [[Kholinar\|Kholinar]] while it was inhabited by [[Unmade\|Unmade]], and Urithiru while the Sibling was partially corrupted, negating Radiant abilities.

 ### Dreams
 Outside of the visions, the Stormfather is capable of communicating through dreams.
 Those dreams usually take place in a blank space that seems outside of time and space.
 People experiencing them feel as though everything around them fades away, replaced by solid ground and wind that seems to stop in place.
 Unlike the visions, the dreams seem to take up no time at all in the real world.
+The Stormfather can also let a person "ride the storm," allowing them to experience being the storm itself; like the visions, these require the person to be within the storm unless they are a Bondsmith.
+The only known singer to have done this, [[Eshonai\|Eshonai]], gained a fundamental understanding of Roshar's Rhythms as well.

  by  botanicaxu  The Stormfather and the [[Knights Radiant\|Radiant]] [[Spren\|spren]]
 ### Nahel Bond
->“* I will not be a simple sword to you.
+>“*I will not be a simple sword to you.
 I will not come as you call, and you will have to divest yourself of that... monstrosity that you carry.
-You will be a Radiant with no Shards. *”
+You will be a Radiant with no Shards.*”
 \-The Stormfather upon bonding Dalinar.[9]

 The Stormfather is one of the three great [[Bondsmith\|Bondsmith]] spren.
 Forming a [[Nahel bond\|Nahel bond]] with him grants one the power over the [[Surge\|Surges]] of [[Tension\|Tension]] and [[Adhesion\|Adhesion]].
 He is currently bonded with [[Dalinar Kholin\|Dalinar Kholin]].